TheMrIron2/PSP-Hugo/README.md

 Hugo (v1.3.1) is a TurboGrafx-16/PC Engine emulator for the PSP.
 It runs most games at full speed at 266MHz, sometimes 222MHz and sometimes requiring 300MHz (especially for CD-ROM games).
 It boasts high compatibility, good performance and good accuracy.

+## Modern Branch

+This branch of PSP-Hugo will document my attempt to get this compiling under a recent PSP SDK.
+I'll also see if I can make it compliant with C11 or C18 standards, if time and interest allows.

 ## Credits

 Hu-Go is a multi-platform PC Engine/TurboGrafx-16 emulator.
 PSP-HUGO is a port of the then-latest HUGO version.